galaxyproject/training-material/topics/computational-chemistry/tutorials/med-chem-data/tutorial.md

 - Abbott bioavailability score ({% cite Martin2005 %})

-As you see, the number of characteristics to consider before even synthesising the molecule is huge.
-One of the tools that helps to summarise all the most important information about intrinsic properties and drug-likeness of compounds is called [SwissADME](http://www.swissadme.ch/) and is a free web tool to evaluate pharmacokinetics, drug-likeness and medicinal chemistry friendliness of small molecules ({% cite Daina2017 %}).
+As you see, there is a number of characteristics to consider before even synthesising the molecule in a lab.
+One of the online tools that helps to summarise all the most important information about intrinsic properties and drug-likeness of compounds is called [SwissADME](http://www.swissadme.ch/) and is a free web tool to evaluate pharmacokinetics, drug-likeness and medicinal chemistry friendliness of small molecules ({% cite Daina2017 %}).

-Below we briefly discuss two probably the most well-known rules: Lipinski's and Veber's.
+Below we briefly discuss two probably the most well-known rules: Lipinski's and Veber's rules.

 ## The Lipinski rule of 5

-The rule of thumb developed back in 1997 by Christopher Lipinski and colleagues tries to predict the likelihood that a given small molecule can be orally active.
-This Lipinski rule of 5 favours molecules as potential oral drug candidates if:
+This rule of thumb developed back in 1997 by Christopher Lipinski and colleagues tries to predict the likelihood that a given small molecule can be orally active.
+The Lipinski rule of 5 favours molecules as potential oral drug candidates if:
--	The molecular mass is less than 500
+-	the molecular mass is less than 500
--	calculated logarithm of the octanol−water partition coefficient (clogP) is less than 5
+-	the calculated logarithm of the octanol−water partition coefficient (clogP) is less than 5
 -	they have up to 5 H-bond donors
 -	they have up to 10 H-bond acceptors

-Read more about re-assessing the rule of 5: {% cite Mullard2018 %}.

 However, nowadays there are more and more drugs being developed which don’t comply with those rules and regardless are still effective.
-There are voices from the scientific community, pointing out that “We are in danger of repeating our past mistakes if we assume these new modalities are not 'drug-like' and cannot be oral drugs because they are not [rule of 5] compliant” (Michael Shultz from Novartis {% cite Mullard2018 %}).
+There are voices from the scientific community, pointing out that “We are in danger of repeating our past mistakes if we assume these new modalities are not 'drug-like' and cannot be oral drugs because they are not [rule of 5] compliant” (Michael Shultz from Novartis, cited in {% cite Mullard2018 %} where the authors re-assess the rule of 5).
 Then, in {% cite OHagan2014 %} we read "This famous "rule of 5" has been highly influential in this regard, but only about 50 % of orally administered new chemical entities actually obey it."

 ## Veber's rule

-In addition to the rule of 5, there are also other criteria, one of which is the Veber's rule, which helps to predict good oral bioavailability based on:
+In ({% cite Veber2002 %}) we read that the commonly applied molecular weight cutoff at 500 does not itself significantly separate compounds with poor oral bioavailability from those with acceptable values.
+The authors explain that on average both the number of rotatable bonds and polar surface area or hydrogen bond count tend to increase with molecular weight what may in part explain the success of the molecular weight parameter in predicting oral bioavailability.
+Their observations suggest that compounds will have a high probability of good oral bioavailability if they meet the two criteria of:
-- 10 or fewer rotatable bonds
+- 10 or fewer rotatable bonds - increased rotatable bond count has a negative effect on the permeation rate
-- Polar surface area no greater than 140 Å <sup>2</sup>
+- polar surface area no greater than 140 Å <sup>2</sup> (or 12 or fewer H-bond donors and acceptors) - reduced polar surface area correlates better with increased permeation rate than does lipophilicity

 # Big data for drug discovery